EpykLab/chx/README.md

 ```

 Chx can work with pipes to take hash values from standard input.
 In order to be as unix friendly as
-possible, chx also output to stdout so that output can be piped into other tools.
+possible, chx also outputs to stdout so that output can be piped into other tools.

 ![using chx with pipes](./assets/useChxWithPipes.gif)